For years, I struggled with setting personal goals, overspending, and being discontent with the things I already had.

 Write It Down

-I can’t stress enough how helpful it is to write these goals down.
+I can’t stress enough how helpful it is setting personal goals and to write these goals down.

 Your brain processes things differently when they are written down (yes, by hand).
 Plus, there is just something about having it all down on paper that makes you feel more accountable!